novemberfiveco/zeplin-styled-components/CONTRIBUTING.md

 ## Reporting a bug

-Have you encountered a bug while using *Zeplin Styled Components*?
+Have you encountered a bug while using Zeplin Styled Components?
 Please let us know by reporting it.

 Before doing so, take a look at the existing [Issues](https://github.com/novemberfiveco/zeplin-styled-components/issues) to make sure the bug you encountered hasn't already been reported by someone else.
 If so, we ask you to reply to the existing Issue rather than creating a new one.
 Bugs with many replies will obviously have a higher priority.

 If the bug you encountered has not been reported yet, create a new Issue for it and make sure to label it as a 'bug'.
 To allow us to help you as efficiently as possible, always try to include the following:

-- What version of *Zeplin Styled Components* are you using?
+- What version of Zeplin Styled Components are you using?
 - What operating system or environment did the bug occur at.
 - What did go wrong?
 - What did you expect to happen?